 But it was not a state museum that came to house the trunk and its letters.
 Indeed, the premature donation of state property like Brienne's materials to a proposed state museum caused a flurry of parliamentary debate beginning in the summer of 1928.
-By that time the queen's cabinet had come to the conclusion that it would be better to create a museum as a public-private partnership.
-A proposal submitted to the Dutch parliament on July 2, 1928, noted that a private foundation would have distinct advantages: prominent private collectors could serve as board members of the foundation and thus encourage further donations.
-The state would only have to donate preexisting space within the headquarters of the state post, telephone, and telegraph company and provide for the salary of the director.
-Thus, at minimal cost, The Hague would be on a par with the many foreign locales that had already opened postal museums, including Berlin, Bern, Copenhagen, London, Madrid, Nuremberg, Paris, Petrograd, Stockholm, and Vienna, with more planned in Hungary, Japan, Mexico, and Poland.33 Objections were raised, however, principally because state property had already been donated to the founding committee.
-If the museum really were going to be a private foundation, then "it should not have been necessary-as is now already the case-for state property to have been given away."34 Fears were assuaged, and by December 1928 a revised proposal including text for the foundation articles and language for a new law was sent to parliament.
-The law was enacted on May 18, 1929, by Queen Wilhelmina.
-According to the first article of the law, ministries were retroactively empowered to give state goods to the private museum.35 It is perhaps fortunate that most parliamentarians at the time were avid postage stamp collectors; the minutes of both the first and second houses of parliament regarding further plans for the museum are
+By that time, the Queen's cabinet had come to the conclusion that it would be better to create a museum as a public-private partnership.
+A proposal submitted to the Dutch parliament on 2 July 1928 noted that a private foundation would have distinct advantages: prominent private collectors could serve as board members of the foundation, and thus encourage further donations.
+The state would only have to donate pre-existing space within the headquarters of the state post, telephone, and telegraph company, and provide for the salary of the Director.
+Thus, at minimal cost, The Hague would be on a par with the many foreign locales that already opened postal museums, including Berlin, Bern, Copenhagen, London, Madrid, Nuremberg, Paris, Petrograd, Stockholm, and Vienna, with more planned in Hungary, Japan, Mexico, and Poland.
+33 Objections were raised, however, principally because of the fact that state property had already been donated to the founding committee.
+If the museum really were going to be a private foundation, then "it should not have been necessary - as is now already the case - for state property to have been given away."34